 And of course, you can't forget Thanksgiving dessert!
-Try one of these delicious fall dessert recipes:
+Try this Sweet Potato Pie with Graham Cracker Crust recipe.
+Or one of these delicious fall dessert recipes.

 - Preheat the oven to 450°F. Be sure to defrost your turkey completely if it is frozen.
 If your turkey comes with giblets in the cavity, be sure to remove all of the giblets completely.